mbellehumeur/OHIF-FHIR/README.md

 Then choose a conference title and select/unselect the users that shall receive the ImagingStudy-open and ImagingStudy-close events that the conference lead will generate.

-Upon receiving the first event of a conference, a modal window shows up to allow the user to approve the reception of the conference events.
+The conference attendees using OHIF will see a modal window at the start of the conference to  approve the reception of the conference events.

 To end or exit the conference, use the same options menu again.